GermanHeim/analogue-todo-cad/README.md

 ## Files
 All the files to 3D print or CNC are located inside the `Files` folder and are separated between the two models.
+The files are STL, STEP and 3DM (Rhino).
+If you need another type of file, you can export it from Onshape.

 ## Tech